What Is Manic Depression And How Does It Relate To Mental Health?

 What is manic behavior?

-Manic episodes are associated with a mental illness called bipolar disorder.
-An individual undergoing a mood episode called mania may display elevated energy, irritability, increased confidence and talkativeness, decreased need for sleep, loss of appetite and weight loss, racing thoughts and impulsive decision making.
-Consult with a health care professional if you are experiencing symptoms of a manic episode.
-Mental health information and services are offered online through BetterHelp,
+Manic and hypomanic episodes are associated with a mental illness called bipolar disorder.
+An individual undergoing a mood episode called mania may display elevated energy, irritability, increased confidence and talkativeness, decreased need for sleep, loss of appetite and weight loss, racing thoughts, and impulsive decision-making.
+In severe manic episodes, hallucinations and delusions may be experienced.
+Consult with a healthcare professional if you are experiencing symptoms of a manic episode.
+Mental health information and services are offered online through BetterHelp.

 Is manic-depressive personality the same as bipolar disorder?

 Yes!
 Bipolar disorder, formerly referred to as manic depression, is a mental illness that affects about 2.6% of the American population.
-Under the classification of mood disorders exist several types of bipolar disorder: bipolar I disorder, bipolar II disorder and cyclothymic disorder.
+Under the classification of mood disorders, there are several types of bipolar disorder: bipolar I disorder, bipolar II disorder, and cyclothymic disorder.

 Individuals with a family history of mental illness (such as bipolar disorder or major depression) are more likely to develop it.

-There is a significant link between bipolar disorder and substance abuse, The National Institute of Mental Health found that at least 60% of people with bipolar I disorder develop a substance abuse disorder.
+Substance and alcohol misuse can be associated with bipolar disorder.
+There is a significant link between bipolar disorder and substance abuse; the National Institute of Mental Health found that at least 60% of people with bipolar I disorder develop a substance abuse disorder.

-Having bipolar disorder is also shown to elevate one’s risk of developing cardiovascular heart disease.
+Having bipolar disorder is also shown to elevate one’s risk of developing cardiovascular disease.

-The first is bipolar I disorder which is defined by a pattern of manic episodes (which may require hospitalization) and then depressive episodes.
+The first is bipolar I disorder, which is defined by a pattern of manic episodes that last at least one week (which may require hospitalization).
+Although major depressive episodes are not required for diagnosis, this condition often includes depressive episodes, which usually last at least two weeks.
 Mixed states may also occur, which is when manic symptoms and depressive symptoms occur at the same time.

-Cyclothymic disorder is diagnosed when an individual displays hypomanic symptoms and depressive symptoms but they do not fit into the criteria for either a hypomanic or depressive episode.
+Cyclothymic disorder (a milder form of bipolar disorder) is diagnosed when an individual displays hypomanic symptoms and depressive symptoms.
+Symptoms are less severe than major depressive episodes and do not fit into the criteria for either a hypomanic or depressive episode.

-There may also be individuals who experience symptoms of bipolar disorder that does not fit neatly into one of the major categories.
+There may also be individuals who experience symptoms of bipolar disorder that do not fit neatly into one of the major categories.

 Like any mental illness, there is no cure, but one can learn to manage the symptoms of their disorder.
-Treatment for bipolar disorder includes psychotherapy, medications (including mood stabilizers and antipsychotics) and support groups.
+Many individuals find that talk therapy improves their coping skills.
+Effective treatment for bipolar disorder includes psychotherapy, medications (including mood stabilizers and antipsychotics), and support groups.

 Who is a famous person with bipolar disorder?